jstakun/jdg-labs/projects/lab7-solution/README.md

 }
 ```

-6. Connect with JBoss Data Virtualization to remote Data Grid to query for transactions
+6. Connect with JBoss Data Virtualization to remote Data Grid to query for transactions.